 Tuck MBA Essays

 Make sure you have spent time learning about Tuck and why you think you fit with the community.
-This essay is the perfect place to talk about how you are encouraging.
+This essay is the perfect place to talk about how you are encouraging and aware.
 How have you spent time developing people in your life?
-And, what will you do to bring that quality to Tuck?
+And what will you do to bring that quality to Tuck?

 Finally, by reaching out to current students and alumni, you will learn more about the Tuck experience.
 That will help you better understand how you fit in at Tuck and write better Tuck MBA essays.
 First, ask your friends and family if they know students or alumni you can connect with.
 Or, Tuck admissions can match you with a member of the community.